slatedocs/slate/source/index.md

 ### Step 4 - Add [Astronomer package](https://atmospherejs.com/astronomerio/core) to your Meteor app

-This package emits well-formed user events from your app to the Astronomer Data Hub.
+This package emits user events from your app to the Astronomer Data Hub.

-`meteor add astronomerio:core`
+1. Type `meteor add astronomerio:core` into your command line.

-Add a settings.json file, with the appropriate settings, see sample to the right.
+2. Add a [settings.json](http://docs.meteor.com/#/full/meteor_settings) file to your app.

-Get the appId and appSecret from Astronomer "settings" tab.
+3. Get the appId and appSecret from Astronomer "Settings" tab by clicking the 'Copy to Clipboard' button.
+Both will be copied in the appropriate format (see sample on right.)

-### Step 5 - Confirm it's working
+### Step 5 - Confirm Events are Being Sent

 1. Check the web browser's javascript console for your app, make sure you see **"Authenticating with https://app.astronomer.io:443"** to ensure you got the Meteor settings correct.
 2. Go to Google Analytics Real-Time, and click on Events tab.
 3. Take some actions in your app (sign up, change routes).
 4. Confirm events are flowing through the Real-Time tab in Google Analytics.
+5. Repeat steps 4 with Keen IO.
+If events are not showing up with either, wait a few minutes and refresh the page to try again.

 ### Step 6 - Create separate production/dev apps